wavefrontHQ/docs/pages/doc/kubernetes_troubleshoot.md

 * **Reduce the collection load**:
   Reduce the number of metrics that are collected and reduce the collector CPU and memory load limit from the start.
 For example, reduce the load at the application pod or source level.
 It grants the largest reduction in overall load on the system.
 Fewer resources are required to remove a source than to filter downstream at the collector.

+  * **Filter metrics**:

-  * **Configure the Wavefront Collector to remove sources**:
+    * **Configure the Wavefront collector to remove sources**:
       If you have statically defined sources, comment out or remove sources that emit a large number of metrics from the `sources` list in the collector [configuration.md](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/master/docs/configuration.md#configuration-file) file.
+This method removes metrics that are minimally processed, reducing the CPU and memory load on the collector.
       {% include important.html content="Do not remove `kubernetes_source` from the `sources` list." %}

-  * **Filter metrics from sources**:
-    Sources scraped by the collector have a way of filtering out metrics.
-You can remove sources you don’t need, like kube-state metrics, or configure the Wavefront collector using the [configuration.md](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/master/docs/configuration.md#configuration) file to filter metrics of the sources you don't need.
+    * **Filter metrics at the source**: Sources scraped by the collector have a way of filtering out metrics.
+You can filter the metrics on the source or from the Wavefront collector:
+      * Remove sources you don’t need, like kube-state metrics.
+        {% include note.html content = "Only some sources let you filter metrics.
+Example: kube-state metrics" %}
+      * Configure the Wavefront collector using the [configuration.md](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/master/docs/configuration.md#configuration) file to filter metrics of the sources you don't need.

   * **Disable Auto-Discovery**:
     If the load is still high, you might be scraping pods based on annotations that the collector finds, which is standard for helm charts or widely used containers.
 Disable autodiscovery and see if the load reduces.
 If this works and you don't want the pods to be scrapped in the future, remove the annotations.

-  * **Filter metrics using Wavefront Collector sink configuration**:
-    You can filter the metrics that come from individual sources.
-See [Filtering](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/master/docs/filtering.md).
-      {% include note.html content="This option adds a lot of load to the collector, so use it only if the above methods are not effective." %}

 ### Step 5: Check for Data Collection Errors